 Set high above the Pacific Ocean on the east coast of New Zealand's North Island, this unique course is built on a ridge and valley landscape that features deep canyons, rolling hills, dramatic cliffs, and spectacular views.

 Whistling Straits at Kohler: Sheboygan County, Wisconsin

-The Straits Course, set along two miles of Lake Michigan shoreline, offers open, rugged terrain reminiscent of Ireland’s links courses.
-The challenging course, one of two at Whistling Straits, will host the 2020 Ryder Cup.
+The Straits Course, set along two miles of Lake Michigan shoreline, offers open, rugged terrain reminiscent of Ireland's links courses.
+The challenging course is one of two at Whistling Straits.

 Old Head: Kinsale, Ireland